bbc/kandl-style-guide/FUTURE.md

 ## OOCSS
 Object Oriented CSS is the "next big thing" in the CSS world.
-A few people are advocating for it, and experiments have been performed on some K&L code to judge the benefits and feasibility of doing it.
+A few people are advocating for it, and experiments have been performed on some Education code to judge the benefits and feasibility of doing it.

 In the future, we may well want to adopt this approach to building our Sass.